What is Influenza?

 Why do we need research into early warning sensing systems for influenza?

-Pandemic influenza ranks among the gravest risks to human health alongside global warming and terrorism.
-Early detection of outbreaks plays a crucial role in pandemic emergency response strategies.
+Early detection of influenza outbreaks plays a crucial role in pandemic emergency response strategies.

-The emergence of H5N1, commonly called ‘bird flu’ in South-east Asia, the 2009 H1N1 ‘swine flu’ outbreak in Mexico, and the recent 2013 H7N9 strain in China, highlight that new strains could emerge at any time, in any part of the world and can pose a pandemic threat.
+The emergence of H5N1, commonly called ‘bird flu’ in South-east Asia, the 2009 H1N1 ‘swine flu’ outbreak in Mexico, and the 2013 H7N9 strain of swine flu in China, highlight that new strains could emerge at any time, in any part of the world and can pose a pandemic threat.

 A recently published, five year study compared the burden and severity of seasonal and pandemic influenza in England2.
-The study, led by Andrew Hayward and published in Lancet Respiratory Medicine, found that around one in five of unvaccinated persons were infected each season due to seasonal flu.
-However, just 23% of these infections were estimated to cause symptoms, and only 17% of laboratory-confirmed cases resulted in the person visiting their doctor.
-A similar picture was seen with the 2009 H1N1 influenza pandemic, though thankfully the illnesses associated with this pandemic were mostly mild.
+The study, led by Professor Andrew Hayward and published in Lancet Respiratory Medicine, found that around one in five of unvaccinated persons were infected each season due to seasonal flu.
+However, just 23 per cent of these infections were estimated to cause symptoms, and only 17 per cent of laboratory-confirmed cases resulted in the person visiting their doctor.
+A similar picture was seen with the 2009 H1N1 influenza pandemic.

 The ability to rapidly measure such information offers important lessons for future pandemic preparedness strategies.
 Early detection and assessment of pandemic severity is key to ensure public health efforts are optimally deployed to protect populations.